Published on August 2nd, 2018 | by Bobby Mathews0

 From there, Simmons made appearances as the Undertaker’s acolyte, and in a tag team with JBL as the Acolytes (and later the Acolyte Protection Agency).
 In recent years, he’s most known for his signature “DAMN!” at varying moments on WWE TV.
 He’s a member of the College Football and WWE halls of fame.

-Simmons is 59 years old today.
+Ron Simmons turned 60 years old on May 15th, 2018.
 And he could probably still kick your ass.

 Hey, don’t forget to follow Pro Wrestling Stories on Twitter, and if you’re interested in leftist political diatribes, dumb jokes, and the very occasional wrestling morsel, I’m around, too: @BamaWriter.